svenruppert/dependencies/README.md

 Project is build via JitPack

 ## Version's
+### 05.00.04-SRU
+updated plugins and minimum maven version to 4.0.0

 ### 05.00.03-SRU
 Switched to the groupd ID com.github.svenruppert because custom domain names (com.svenruppert) are not working properly with Jitpack.